Correcting Bias When Using Latent Regressors: Appendix I: Technical Derivations and Estimator Properties

 and hence

-so that using IV to correct for measurement error in this latent predictor setting actually \emph{over}-corrects for the attenuation bias in standard linear regression, resulting in coefficient estimates that are inflated in magnitude on average since $\sqrt{1+\sigma_{U}^2} > 1$ whenever $\sigma_{U}^2>0$, i.e., whenever there is any measurement error in the predictor.
+In this way, using IV to correct for measurement error in this latent predictor setting actually \emph{over}-corrects for the attenuation bias in standard linear regression, resulting in coefficient estimates that are inflated in magnitude on average since $\sqrt{1+\sigma_{U}^2} > 1$ whenever $\sigma_{U}^2>0$, i.e., whenever there is any measurement error in the predictor.
 Note that here, we are using the notation $A \mid B$ to indicate that $A$ is our predictor and $B$ is our instrumental variable.

 This implies a further correction that can be accomplished by multiplying the IV estimate by the reciprocal of this factor, so that